Comninos/nomen/README.md

 A no-deps bash file renamer following the **Single-End** software philosophy.
 Normalizes filenames to a fixed nomenclature.
 Form only; it will not invent a better name.

 NOMEN has no settings and no flags.
-For configuration, edit the installed script (`~/.local/bin/nomen`, or `/usr/local/bin/nomen` if system-wide), or edit it yourself (see Philosophy below).
+For configuration, ask an agent to edit the installed script (`~/.local/bin/nomen`, or `/usr/local/bin/nomen` if system-wide), or edit it yourself (see Philosophy below).

 See [examples.md](examples.md) for other nomenclature shapes.
 Run `./demo.sh` for a demonstration.